BFarkascode/STM32_UARTDriver/README.md

   2) Pick the UART and the connected Tx/Rx pins (here, USART1 on PA9/D2 and PA10/D8).
   3) Set the APB2 clocking to 16 MHz either by code or using the clock configuration part in the CubeIDE's CubeMx section.

 The examples do not include the other side of the communication system.
-In order to have the drivers be compatbile with the other side, it is expected that whatever the STM32 is talking to is:
+In order to have the drivers be compatible with the other side, it is expected that whatever the STM32 is talking to is:
 1) Communicating at a baud rate matching the driver (currently set to 57600)
 2) When using Rx message reception, the messages are formed according to specifications where the message starts with the double bytes "0xF0" and "0xF0" to indicate a message start and the message is shorter than 64 words/256 bytes (that is the size of the Rx message buffer).